Peadar Tóibín

-Peadar Tóibín ([ˈpʲad̪ˠəɾˠ t̪ˠoːˈbʲiːnʲ]; born 19 June 1974) is an Irish politician who has served as Leader of Aontú since January 2019.
+Peadar Tóibín ([ˈpʲad̪ˠəɾˠ t̪ˠoːˈbʲiːnʲ]; born 19 June 1974) is an Irish politician who has served as leader of Aontú since January 2019.
 He has been a Teachta Dála (TD) for the Meath West constituency since 2011.
 He previously served as Chair of the Committee on Arts, Heritage, Regional, Rural and Gaeltacht Affairs from 2016 to 2018.
 He founded Aontú in January 2019.

-He was elected as a Sinn Féin candidate in 2011, but resigned from the party on 15 November 2018.
+He was elected as a Sinn Féin candidate in 2011, but resigned from the party on 15 November 2018, primarily due to his opposition to the party's stance on abortion.

+Early life

+Tóibín was born in Drogheda, County Louth, the youngest of seven siblings.
+He studied economics and politics at University College Dublin and went on to complete a postgraduate qualification in enterprise at the Michael Smurfit Graduate Business School.
+Before being elected as a TD, he worked as an independent management consultant in the enterprise sector in Ireland and Scotland.

 Political career

 While studying in University College Dublin, Tóibín was a member of Fianna Fáil and an active member of the UCD branch, the Kevin Barry Cumann.
 He joined Sinn Féin in 1998.
+Speaking in 2020, Tóibín commented on his departure from Fianna Fáil by saying "I felt that Fianna Fáil had good people within them, but a lot of the people in Fianna Fáil were career ambitious for themselves and the ideology and the objectives were secondary or weren't as important".

 Sinn Féin (2004–2018)

 At the 2004 local elections, he stood unsuccessfully for Navan Town Council, and for the Navan local electoral area of Meath County Council.
 He was co-opted onto Navan Town Council in November 2007, and held that seat at the 2009 local elections, when he was again unsuccessful in the county council election.

 Tóibín was suspended from the Sinn Féin parliamentary party for six months in July 2013, when he defied the party whip by voting against the Protection of Life During Pregnancy Bill 2013.

 He called for a 'No' vote in the 2018 Referendum on the Eighth Amendment.
 He and his party colleague Carol Nolan, who had been suspended from Sinn Féin for voting against policy on the abortion issue, were the only representatives from the party to attend a photocall in Merrion Square in Dublin to publicise the 'No' campaign.

 Tóibín was again suspended from the Sinn Féin parliamentary party for six months in October 2018, when he defied the party whip by voting against the Regulation of Termination of Pregnancy Bill 2018.

 On 15 November 2018, Tóibín announced his resignation from Sinn Féin, saying that restrictions imposed on him by the party over his views on abortion had "prevented me from fully representing my constituents".